elastisys/compliantkubernetes-apps/migration/v0.30/README.md

 - Migration steps:
   - are written per minor version and placed in a subdirectory of the migration directory with the name `vX.Y/`,
   - are written to be idempotent and usable no matter which patch version you are upgrading from and to,
-  - are documented in this docuemnt to be able to run them manually,
+  - are documented in this document to be able to run them manually,
   - are divided into prepare and apply steps:
     - Prepare steps:
-      - are placed in the `prepare/` directoy,
+      - are placed in the `prepare/` directory,
       - may **only** modify the configuration of the environment,
       - may **not** modify the state of the environment,
       - steps are run in order of their names use two digit prefixes.